skeyll/SynicSugar/docs/content/_index.md

 +++
 # What is SynicSugar?
-SynicSugar is the syntax sugar of netcode for Unity with Epic Online Services.
+SynicSugar is Unity High-Level Network Library with EpicOnlineServices.
+The concept is the syntax sugar of netcode.
 The process is sonic by pre-generating and IL weaving codes for your project.
-The goal is an easy online game dev for everyone!
 SynicSugar will be optimized for small-party (action) game.
 Can import from [Github](https://github.com/skeyll/SynicSugar)

 ```cs